opendocsg/slw-judgments-backfill/2018_SGHC_70/report.md

 This _obiter_ is in contrast to the strict position taken by the Court of Appeal in _Turf Club_ that, save where there are vitiating factors, the court cannot vary the terms of a contractual consent order.
 This was also the position taken in _CSR South East Asia._ Given that _Rosemawati_ is a decision of the High Court, the Court of Appeal’s judgment in _Turf Club_ must prevail.
 Be that as it may, for completeness, I shall consider whether it is necessary in the present case “to prevent injustice” assuming that the court does have a residual discretion to extend the time for compliance with a consent order.
 This issue will be dealt with below.

-69     The Defendant also cited _Lee Hsien Loong v Singapore Democratic Party and others and another suit_ [2008] 1 SLR(R) 757 at [18], in which the Court of Appeal had provided guidelines on how or when the Court may exercise its discretion and allow for extension of time when there is a
+69     The Defendant also cited _Lee Hsien Loong v Singapore Democratic Party and others and another suit_ <span class="citation">[2008] 1 SLR(R) 757</span> at [18], in which the Court of Appeal had provided guidelines on how or when the Court may exercise its discretion and allow for extension of time when there is a

 failure to observe timelines. [note: 39] However, the issue of extension of time in that case referred to the extension of time for filing and/or serving a Notice of Appeal.
 There was no reference to the extension of time in a consent order.
 Therefore, it is clear that the case is not relevant to the present one.